TNT-JEFFERSON/TERRENEITOR/🏎️ Prototypes and sketches/README.md

 ## First prototype

-After making the sketches for what we wanted our robot to look like, we started the construction by using lego pieces from the _MINDSTORM education EV3_ lego set.
+After making the sketches for what we wanted our robot to look like, we started the construction by using lego pieces from the _MINDSTORMS education EV3_ lego set.
 As mentioned before, we wanted the both of the back wheels to move by using 1 dc motor who would move them simultaneously.

 ### Step 0.1: